saamusc/saamusc.github.io/README.md

 ======================

 Welcome to SAAMUSC on GitHub.
 Below is our Site Navigation and tips on updating.
 For more tips see [SinglePaged theme](http://t413.com/SinglePaged) and [datarescue-austin](https://github.com/datarescue-austin/datarescue-austin.github.io)
-Sarah's random tips for updating in the future: in the posts-pages Don't touch the title/bg/color etc. Have the live page open so you can visualize what the text will look like.
-Keyboard character to make the code text is not the apostrophe but the acute (usu same button as the tilde~.
-Two hashtag/numbers to Bold.
-One dash to make a list.
-Hit an Extra return to exit out of the list back to paragraph text.
-Insert Hyperlink by: bracketing the words to be hyperlinked then without a space put the link in parentheses.
-Upload event flyers and/or JPEG's by first uploading it with a simple short filename to our img folder then linking to that concisely with /img/filename.jpg.

 - **Welcome**
   - [Constitution](pdf)